St. Bartolo Longo, converted by praying the Rosary and founder of the Sanctuary of Pompeii

 Bartolo Longo was born on February 10, 1841 in Latiano, in the province of Brindisi, Italy.
 From a well-off family and with great intellectual talent, he studied Law in Lecce and graduated from the University of Naples, practicing as a lawyer.

-“If it is true what you have promised… that those who promote the Rosary will be saved, I will be saved, because I will not leave this land of Pompeii without spreading here the devotion to your Rosary”.
+“If what you have promised is true… that those who promote the Rosary will be saved, I will be saved, because I will not leave this land of Pompeii without spreading devotion to your Rosary here”.

-That day, upon hearing the bells of the Angelus, he understood that his mission was decided.
+That day, as the bells of the Angelus rang, he understood that his mission was decided.

-The Shrine of Our Lady of the Rosary of Pompeii
+The Shrine of the Virgin of the Rosary of Pompeii

-In 1872 he arrived in the valley of Pompeii to administer the properties of the Countess Marianna Farnararo, widow of De Fusco.
-Seeing the spiritual and material abandonment of the inhabitants, he decided to consecrate his life to their evangelization and help.
+In 1872 he arrived in the valley of Pompeii to manage the properties of the Countess Marianna Farnararo, widow of De Fusco.
+Seeing the spiritual and material abandonment of the inhabitants, he decided to dedicate his life to their evangelization and assistance.

-On November 13, 1875 he introduced the image of Our Lady of the Rosary in Pompeii, and on May 8, 1876 he laid the first stone of the Shrine of Our Lady of the Rosary, which over the years would become a worldwide famous Marian pilgrimage site.
+On November 13, 1875 he introduced the image of the Virgin of the Rosary in Pompeii, and on May 8, 1876 he laid the first stone of the Shrine of Our Lady of the Rosary, which over the years would become a worldwide Marian pilgrimage site.

-He was also a writer and journalist: he published devotional books, edited the newspaper Il Rosario e la Nuova Pompei and in 1883 composed the famous Supplication to the Virgin of Pompeii, prayed to this day throughout the world on May 8 and the first Sunday of October.
+He was also a writer and journalist: he published devotional books, edited the newspaper Il Rosario e la Nuova Pompei, and in 1883 composed the famous Supplication to the Virgin of Pompeii, which is still prayed throughout the world on May 8 and the first Sunday of October.

 Bartolo married the Countess De Fusco, with whom he lived in conjugal chastity.
-Together they built works of great social impact: an orphanage for girls (1887), homes for the children of prisoners (1892 and 1922) and the Congregation of the Dominican Sisters “Daughters of the Holy Rosary of Pompeii”, destined to sustain these initiatives.
+Together they established works of great social impact: an orphanage for girls (1887), homes for the children of prisoners (1892 and 1922), and the Congregation of the Dominican Sisters “Daughters of the Holy Rosary of Pompeii”, dedicated to supporting these initiatives.

 In a gesture of total detachment, in 1906 he donated all his properties to the Holy See, showing that his life and goods were only for God and for the Virgin.